 Equitable share The allocation of revenue to the national, provincial and local spheres of government as required by the Constitution.
 See also division of revenue.
 Exchange control Rules that regulate the flow of currency out of South Africa, or restrict the amount of foreign assets held by South African individuals and companies.
 Excise duties Taxes on the manufacture or sale of certain domestic or imported products.
 Excise duties are usually charged on products such as alcoholic beverages, tobacco and petroleum.

 Extra-budgetary institutions Public entities not directly funded from the fiscus.
+FIFA The Fédération Internationale de Football Association - the international governing body of soccer.

 Financial account A statement of all financial transactions between the nation and the rest of the world, including portfolio and fixed investment flows and movements in foreign reserves.

-Financial and Fiscal Commission (FFC) An independent body established by the Constitution to make recommendations to Parliament and provincial legislatures about financial issues affecting the three spheres of government.
+Financial and Fiscal An independent body established by the Constitution to make Commission (FFC) recommendations to Parliament and provincial legislatures about financial issues affecting the three spheres of government.

 Financial year The 12 months according to which companies and organisations budget and account.
 See also fiscal year.